jscheidtmann/solex/README.md

 <img src="pics/wedge_construction.png" height="100px"></img> <img src="pics/wedge_printed.jpg" height="100px"></img>

-I print 4 of these wedges with different heights and settle on the slimest one.
-Looks good now in the crosshair eye piece:
+I print 5 of these wedges with different heights and settle on the slimest one.
+Looks good now in the crosshair eye piece (sorry, taken with cell phone, the cross-hair center should be roughly at the middle of the slit):

 <img src="pics/crosshair.jpg" width="20%"></img>